-The diffusion MR images have been acquired using a multi-shell approach, with three shells at b-values 1000, 2000, and 3000 s/mm^2 and 90 gradient di-165 rections per shell.
+The diffusion MR images have been acquired using a multi-shell approach, with three shells at b-values 1000, 2000, and 3000 s/mm2 and 90 gradient directions per shell.
 The tractography matrix is obtained from the preprocessed dMRI data using FSL's bedpostX and probtrackX methods (Behrens et al., 2007; Jbabdi et al., 2012).
 The former estimates the orientation of the fibres passing through each voxel of the brain volume while the second performs probabilistic tractography based on the estimated fibre orientations.
-The probabilistic tracking is done on the native mesh (before registration) representing the gray/white matter interface.
-5000 streamlines are seeded from each of the surface vertices and the obtained tractography matrix records the number of
+The probabilistic tracking is done on the native mesh (before registration) representing the grey/white matter interface.
+5000 streamlines are seeded from each of the surface vertices and the obtained tractography matrix records the number of streamlines that reached the rest of the mesh.